HybridOM: Hybrid Physics-Based and Data-Driven Global Ocean Modeling with Efficient Spatial Downscaling: Method

 \subsubsection{Problem Definition}

 Global ocean modeling can be formalized as learning a state transition operator $\Phi$ that maps the current ocean state $\mathbf{X}_t$ (velocity, temperature, salinity, etc.) and atmospheric forcing $\mathbf{A}_{t:t+1}$ to the next state: $\mathbf{X}_{t+1} = \Phi(\mathbf{X}_t, \mathbf{A}_{t:t+1})$.
-Based on the source of $\mathbf{A}$, we distinguish between two critical tasks: \textbf{Simulation (Hindcast):} Driven by observed history $\mathbf{A}_t^{obs}$ (e.g., ERA5), aiming to reconstruct physically consistent trajectories $\mathbf{X}_{1:K}$. \textbf{Forecasting (Coupled):} Driven by predicted forcing $\hat{\mathbf{A}}_t$ from a weather model (e.g., FuXi-2.0 \cite{zhong2024fuxi} in our study), aiming to predict future states $\mathbf{X}_{t+K}$ in an operational setting.
+Based on the source of $\mathbf{A}$, we distinguish between two critical tasks: \textbf{Simulation (Hindcast):} Driven by observed history $\mathbf{A}_{t:t+1}^{obs}$ (e.g., ERA5), aiming to reconstruct physically consistent state $\mathbf{X}_{t+1}$. \textbf{Forecasting (Coupled):} Driven by predicted forcing $\hat{\mathbf{A}}_{t:t+1}$ from a weather model (e.g., FuXi-2.0 \cite{zhong2024fuxi} in our study), aiming to predict future states $\mathbf{X}_{t+1}$ in an operational setting.
+It should be pointed out that FuXi-2.0 is not part of HybridOM's main architecture and is not jointly trained with HybridOM; it is used only in operational forecasting to provide future atmospheric forcing.